geopython/pywps/CONTRIBUTING.rst

 - documentation is managed in ``docs/``, in reStructuredText format
 - `Sphinx`_ is used to generate the documentation
-- See the `reStructuredText Primer <http://sphinx-doc.org/rest.html>`_ on rST markup and syntax.
+- See the `reStructuredText Primer <http://sphinx-doc.org/rest.html>`_ on rST markup and syntax

 Bugs
 ----

-PyWPS's `issue tracker <https://github.com/geopython/pywps/issues>`_ is the place to report bugs or request enhancements.
+PyWPS' `issue tracker <https://github.com/geopython/pywps/issues>`_ is the place to report bugs or request enhancements.
 To submit a bug be sure to specify the PyWPS version you are using, the appropriate component, a description of how to reproduce the bug, as well as what version of Python and platform.